Simon Jordan

 You need to know four clefs for the test:

 The treble and bass clefs are by far the most widely used.
-The alto clef is used by the viola.
-The tenor clef is used (as well as the bass clef) by the cello and the trombone, when they need to avoid switching between bass and treble clef in some passages.
+The alto clef is used only by the viola.
+The tenor clef is used (as well as the bass clef) by the cello, bassoon and the trombone, when they need to avoid switching repeatedly between the bass and treble clef.

 Chord descriptions –